BrLlan/titan_architecture/README.md

 So far, a memory Module Prototype has been implemented

+A Transformer using the persistent memory architecture described in the paper has been added.

+Next step: integrating the Persistent Transformer with the Memory Module in the three ways described in the paper

 ## Model Architecture

 Titans are a modification of the conventional Transformer architecture.
 They add a Memory Module that stores data in it's neural weights, while the overall Transformer weights remain fixed.